artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 ---
 layout: post
-title: "Prep for Juniors focused on iOS"
+title: "Interviewing, applying and getting your first job in iOS"
 date: 2016-01-30 11:09
 author: orta
 categories: [mobile, ios, juniors, interviewing]
 ---

 When I was at the beginning of my career, my first developer job application was to a design agency who were doing Mac development too.
 It was pretty nerve racking to apply for my first programming job, and I came into the interview with no idea what to expect.